Mike Pence says he is 'deeply disappointed' in vote to oust Kevin McCarthy as House speaker

 WASHINGTON (AP) — GOP presidential candidate Mike Pence, the former vice president, chastised a group of hard-right Republicans who ousted Kevin McCarthy from his role as House speaker Tuesday, saying that “chaos is never America’s friend.”

-Pence was onstage at a national security and foreign policy forum at Washington’s Georgetown University co-hosted by The Associated Press when the news broke.
+Pence was onstage at a national security and foreign policy event at Washington’s Georgetown University co-hosted by The Associated Press when the news broke.

 When told of the historic vote, Pence waited several seconds before he responded.
 He then described it as a distraction from the issues that matter to Americans.